jammees/Iris-plugin/README.md

 # Note

-This is a modification to Iris, v:2.0.4
+This is a modification to Iris, v:2.1.0

 Modifications include:

-- Removed unused locals reported by `Selene`
-- Ran through with `Stylua`
 - Made it compatible with `DockWidgets`
-- Restructure
+- Stopped Iris from using folders when `UseScreenGuis` was turned off

 # Iris
 Iris is an Immediate mode GUI Library for Roblox, Based on [Dear ImGui](https://github.com/ocornut/imgui).
 It solves the same problems as Dear ImGui.
 It is fast, portable, and self-contained (no external dependencies).